I’m going to be honest with you. Cash balance plans can be intimidating. For example, how much do you know about the cash balance plan formula?

 The hypothetical cash balance accounts are just a bookkeeping measure used to keep track of each participant’s accrued benefits.
 They do not directly tie to the actual plan assets.

-A cash balance plan is considered a type of defined benefit plan because the accrued benefits are not solely determined by the value of assets in a specific allocated account.
+A cash balance plan is a type of defined benefit plan.
+The accrued benefits are not solely determined by the value of assets in a specific allocated account.
 As a defined benefit plan, the company contributions will be calculated using actuarial assumptions.
 The underlying asset value will generally differ from the sum of all the participant accounts.

 How does the cash balance plan formula work?